 The Surrey had 200 male convicts aboard, marine guards, and crew, and early in the journey, it was separated from its sister ship the Broxbornebury, just after calling in at Rio de Janeiro.
 Typhus fever was recorded early in the voyage and became so virulent that 51 convicts died, and the toll included the Captain of the ship, the First and Second Mate, the boatswain, six seamen, four soldiers and worst of all, the ship’s surgeon.
-The Broxbornebury was also carrying convicts, many women convicts, and this included a large contingent of “free on board” women, the wives and children of many convicts aboard the Surrey.
+The Broxbornebury was carrying many women convicts, and also included a large contingent of “free on board” women, the wives and children of convicts transported aboard other ships.
 Sarah Blade and her two daughters were on board and Sarah was hoping that upon arrival she would have her husband Thomas Blade “assigned” to her, as a servant, as was the custom for many women in her predicament.

 The Surrey was ‘adrift’ off Shoalhaven, New South Wales in late July 1814, when the Broxbornebury re-joined her.
 Without anyone to navigate the Surrey, the captain of the Broxbounebury transferred a “volunteer” to board the fever ridden ship and navigate it into Port Jackson.
 Once inside Sydney Heads on 27 July 1814, a voyage of 156 days, the ship was quarantined on the northern shore of the harbour and the many remaining sick were treated in tents erected as a temporary hospital.